 Daryl Connor, a well-known author and distinguished change management researcher, calls this “The Leader’s Challenge: Installation or Realization”.

 He says many organizations confuse putting a dramatic change in place with actually gaining the intended benefits.
 It feels a little like Field of Dreams, just build it and they will come.
 Building the baseball field is rather straightforward, but how do you ensure people will come play ball?
-Connor writes “organizations that do no more than install
+Connor writes “organizations that do no more than

-major change almost never create the support and acceptance
+major change almost never create the

 needed to produce the hoped for results.
-Realization

 of the full intent of critical change is the only way dramatic leaps in return on investment (ROI) can truly be accomplished”